 Seth Kaufman is a partner in the firm's New York office.
-His practice focuses on representing clients in connection with a wide variety of litigation, including class and collective wage and hour cases, single-plaintiff employment discrimination and retaliation claims, and administrative charges and arbitrations.
-Furthermore, Seth represents and regularly advises clients in all aspects of traditional labor matters, including collective bargaining, union representation elections, matters before the National Labor Relations Board (NLRB), and appeals of NLRB decisions.
-He also counsels and advises clients on compliance with state and federal law, including wage and hour issues, issues implicating the National Labor Relations Act (NLRA) in both union and non-union workplaces, accommodation requests, and Worker Adjustment and Retraining Notification (WARN) Act issues.
+Seth represents clients in connection with a wide variety of employment litigation, including class and collective wage and hour cases, single-plaintiff employment discrimination and retaliation claims, and administrative charges and arbitrations.
+Furthermore, Seth represents and regularly advises clients in all aspects of traditional labor matters, including acting as lead counsel in collective bargaining, advising on union representation elections and campaigns, representing employers before the National Labor Relations Board (NLRB) and in labor arbitrations, and handling appeals of NLRB decisions.
+He also counsels and advises clients on compliance with state and federal law, including wage and hour issues under both the FLSA and New York Labor Law, issues implicating the National Labor Relations Act (NLRA) in both union and non-union workplaces, accommodation requests, considerations in conducting layoffs, and issues involving corporate transactions.

 Seth began his legal career with the Realty Advisory Board on Labor Relations, where he advised employers in the New York City real estate industry on collective bargaining matters and contract interpretation issues, and handled grievances and arbitrations on behalf of employers.